Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 "The technology to get there doesn't yet exist," says Alisdair Pettigrew, a marine energy consultant.
 "There are millionaires that are going to be made out of coming up with the right solutions, but they're not there yet."

 Today's ships rely on fuel oil — and a particularly dirty variety of it — or liquefied natural gas.
-Zero-carbon alternatives, including hydrogen and biofuels, don't currently work at the scale required for massive container ships.
+Zero carbon alternatives, including hydrogen and biofuels, don't currently work at the scale required for massive container ships.

-And isn't much time to come up with alternatives.
+And there isn't much time to come up with alternatives.
 While 2050 might sound a long way away, ships are built to last for 20 to 30 years.
 That means container ships that will be in service in 2050 will be hitting the oceans in just a few years.
 Meanwhile — as if that weren't enough — new technology will also require a whole new supply chain to keep ships fueled up at ports around the world.

 Ole Graa Jakobsen, Maersk's head of fleet technology, says the fact that some people call the goal unfeasible is exactly why an ambitious target is necessary.